 What kind of support did you have Postpartum?

 I had lost my mum 2 weeks before having an emergency c-section.
-Even though my daughter was technically premature, albeit by a few days, she was doing amazing and I was allowed out of the hospital after 2 days so that I could attend my mums funeral.
+Even though my daughter was technically premature, albeit, by a few days, she was doing amazing.
+I was allowed out of the hospital after 2 days so that I could attend my mum’s funeral.

-My midwife came to visit me not only in the hospital but also at home and took the time to listen if I needed it and ensure I was doing ok in every sense.
-She also knew that with my husband being self-employed at the time that he had to go back to work after a week.
+My midwife came to visit me not only in the hospital but also at home.
+She took the time to listen if I needed it and ensure I was doing ok in every sense.
+She also knew that with my husband being self-employed, he had to go back to work after a week.

-Family & friends also supported where they could & as often as they could, especially in those early days when I still wasn’t allowed to drive.
+Family & friends also supported me where they could & as often as they could.
+Especially in those early days when I still wasn’t allowed to drive.